librerespire/ventilator/Design/README.md

 The design of the ventilator is based on the minimum standards published by the British government [here](https://www.gov.uk/government/publications/coronavirus-covid-19-ventilator-supply-specification/rapidly-manufactured-ventilator-system-specification)

-##Objectives
+## Objectives

-- Design a ventilator composed of mechanical components freely available to most regions of the world.
+- Design a ventilator composed of mechanical components freely available in most regions of the world.
 - Design a ventilator without the use of a Bellow or a “Bag”, which is either not available or limited in number in an emergency situation.